angular-threejs/angular-three/libs/soba/misc/README.md

 ): THREE.WebGLRenderTarget;
 ```

 Creates a `WebGLRenderTarget` (Frame Buffer Object) for off-screen rendering.
-It takes a factory function that returns the parameters for the FBO and an optional injector.
+It takes a Signal of FBO parameters and an optional injector.
 The FBO is automatically sized to the canvas dimensions if width/height are not specified, and is disposed on component destroy.

 The `NgtsFBOParams` object includes the following properties: